Living Together Movement

 The Living Together Movement is a nonpartisan community dialogue project hosted in a safe place of encounter to promote civic engagement and collective action.
 At the Living Together Movement forums, we encounter differences, similarities and shared values.
 We exchange ideas on how to foster and sustain a culture of peace, nonviolence and justice in the community.

-The International Center for Ethno-Religious Mediation (ICERMediation) created Living Together Movement to promote civic engagement and collective action.
-Focused on nonviolence, justice, diversity, and equity, Living Together Movement bridges societal divides as well as promotes conflict resolution, peacemaking, and peacebuilding which are the values and goals of the ICERMediation.
+ICERMediation created Living Together Movement to promote civic engagement and collective action.
+Focused on nonviolence, justice, diversity, equity and inclusion, Living Together Movement bridges societal divides as well as promotes conflict resolution, peacemaking, and peacebuilding which are the values and goals of ICERMediation.

 Through Living Together Movement, our goal is to repair our society’s divides, one conversation at a time.
 By offering a space and opportunity to have meaningful, honest, and safe discussions that bridge gaps of race, gender, ethnicity, or religion, the project allows for a moment of transformation in a world of binary thinking and hateful rhetoric.
 Taken on a large scale, the possibilities for repairing our society’s ills in this way are immense.